 - Take all opportunities to get up to stretch your legs, when there are stops in your journey.

 - Drink normal amounts of fluid to avoid a lack of fluid in the body (dehydration).

 - Do not drink too much alcohol.
 (Alcohol can cause dehydration and immobility.)

 - Do not take sleeping tablets, which cause immobility.

 Elastic compression stockings

 Some people at particularly high risk of DVT may be advised to have a heparin injection before a long-haul flight.
-Heparin is an anticoagulant, meaning it 'thins the blood' and makes it less likely to clot.
-See your doctor before the journey to discuss this option if you:
+Heparin is an anticoagulant (blood thinner), meaning it 'thins the blood' and makes it less likely to clot.
+See your specialist before the journey to discuss this option if you:

 - Have thrombophilia.

 - Have had major surgery in the previous four weeks.
 Specifically if you have had an operation under a general anaesthetic lasting more than 30 minutes.
 If you have had a hip or knee replacement within the previous three months, you should avoid long-haul flights altogether.